ITSM and Agile

 Regardless of whether you have self-supporting teams or a separate shared services model you can use both ITIL and Agile to gain process and operational efficiencies built on strong foundations that can then support your organisations drive to be more customer centric.
 If required Agile Service Management may also help under pin your organisations evolution from IT Operations to a DevOps model because the underlying technology and processes will already be in place.
 Also, by putting in some constraints in the form of guiding principles you are empowering teams to be creative around the edges.
 But regardless of how you approach the adoption of ITIL and Agile methodologies try starting small with one IT team or product by giving them the correct level of support and coaching you will build up some quick wins.
 As you all know we love working on new things, especially if you can see the benefits of doing so.

-ITSM is not just for big corporates it for start-ups as well: Click here
+ITSM is not just for big corporates it can be for start-ups as well: Click here

 How have you gone about bringing ITIL and Agile together? please leave a comment below………………..